braye/website/content/post/rtx-3090-the-third.md

 - A connection between the vapor chamber and a flat(?)[^3] heatpipe.
 - Another connection between heatpipe and fin stack. (from what I can see, only one side of the heat pipe)

 This probably doesn't seem like a lot, and it's not unheard of for cards to do most of this stuff.
 But, like most engineering, it's more than the sum of its parts.
 The end result is that the cooler lacks sufficient dissipating power to keep the temperatures of all components under control.
+This leads to a behavior wherein heat slowly soaks through the PCB (the layers are copper, after all!) and temperatures slowly increase to borderline out-of-spec levels.

 The problem isn't the power target, or the specifics of the cooler design, or the amount of RAM, or the type of RAM...
 It's all of these components together.
 It's like an airplane crash - it's a chain reaction of "this would have been fine, but.." scenarios.
 Each part contributes more or less equally to the end result.

 ## Knowledge is Power